scottengle/go-web-crawler/README.md

 go-web-crawler
 ==============

-A toy web crawler written in Go for a "Dev Day" over the course of about 12 hours.
+A toy web crawler written in Go.

 Requirements
 ============